6 signs you're behind the financial times

 5. You pay someone to do your taxes

 Another old-school financial practice Klein says many people can ditch is paying someone to do their taxes.
+They could use tax software instead.

 "Accounting software can let many people get their tax return done for free," he says.